 Summary

-Keep your dog under control at all times and be mindful of what’s around you as you are letting him/her out of the car; is he/she likely to see something and run after it?
+Keep your dog under control at all times and be mindful of what's around you as you are letting them out of the car; are they likely to see something and run after it?